 Telephoto lenses

-It’s a good option when weight and volume are of a particular concern, like long backpacking trips.
-For anything else, other Fujifilm telephoto lenses offer better image quality and better build quality.
+That said, this lens is a solid option when weight and size are major concerns—such as on long backpacking trips.
+For other uses, Fujifilm offers telephoto lenses with superior image and build quality.

 Primes vs. Zooms